 The NCUC welcomes all individuals and noncommercial organizations interested in advocating for and protecting noncommercial communications, activities and interests on the Internet, within ICANN.
 By joining us you can have a real effect on making ICANN a more transparent and accountable corporation.
-Together we can represent the non-commercial users' interests more strongly.
+Together we can represent the noncommercial users' interests more strongly.
 Joining NCUC gives you and/or your organization the chance to be directly represented in global public policy development for the Internet.
 Prospective members should complete the application form for the Noncommercial Stakeholder Group (NCSG) within which NCUC is located in the ICANN organization, and select NCUC as the constituency you wish to join.

-The application form can be found at: http://ncuc.org/page/become-a-member or by writing to us at ncuc@ncuc.org.
+The application form can be found at: MCUC.org/get-involved/join-ncuc or by writing to us at ncuc@ncuc.org.
 We do most of our work online through email lists and other electronic platforms.

-More information about how we are organized and work together is available at: www.ncuc.org.
+More information about how we are organized and work together is available at: NCUC.org.
 Come, join us!